-The Pincus Violence Prevention Scholarship is a new interdisciplinary, two-year scholarship program embedded within Tulane’s Master of Public Health (MPH) program.
+The Pincus Violence Prevention Scholarship is an interdisciplinary, two-year scholarship program embedded within Tulane’s Master of Public Health (MPH) program.
 This scholarship program integrates faculty across all schools at Tulane, particularly the Schools of Public Health and Tropical Medicine, Social Work, and Medicine, the Violence Prevention Institute (VPI), and a network of community partners across the city.
 Scholars will learn a wide range of comprehensive and innovative approaches to prevent and address the impact of violence on children and families.
 Through unique classroom and experiential learning activities including hands-on field-based education, scholars will develop a specialized skill set to effectively collaborate with communities to prevent violence and promote child health and well-being.

 Benefits of the scholarship include: